Empowering retailers with tools to improve the customer journey

 Björn Ström, Chief Experience Officer, Ombori Group

-► The second component is the humble QR code.
+- The second component is the humble QR code.
 This offers a simple, ubiquitous way for customers to interact with stores throughout their visit.
-Since the QR technology is built into most modern phones, QR usage is becoming increasingly popular with consumers of all ages throughout the world.
+Since QR technology is built into most modern phones, QR usage is becoming increasingly popular with consumers of all ages throughout the world.

 From the moment they arrive at the store until the moment they leave, these digital touchpoints make the customer journey smoother, faster, and more enjoyable.
 As an added benefit, the service efficiencies from delegating tasks to digital devices free staff for other roles and reduce operational costs.

-Entice The customer journey begins before they even enter the store.
-Using QR-enabled interactive digital signage in the store window, retailers can not only promote products or offers, but also allow customers to place an online order for home delivery via their phone.
+The customer journey begins before they even enter the store.
+Using QR-enabled interactive digital signage in the store window, retailers can not only promote products or offers but also allow customers to place an online order for home delivery via their phone.

-Arrival An occupancy control system ensures the store complies with restrictions on the number of people in the premises.
+An occupancy control system ensures the store complies with restrictions on the number of people on the premises.
 If the store is full, they do not have to wait in line outside.
 They can use a QR code to join a virtual queue and will receive a notification on their phone when they reach the head of the queue.
+Watch the video

-Have fun Even grocery shopping should be fun!
+Even grocery shopping should be fun!
 Our voice-activated “selfie mirror” allows customers to take branded pictures of themselves and download them to their phone or share them with friends via social media.
-This not only makes their visit more enjoyable, but also promotes the brand.
+This not only makes their visit more enjoyable but also promotes the brand.

-Check out Customers can complete their purchases at a manned or self checkout station, and pay with their credit card or phone.
+Customers can complete their purchases at a manned or self-checkout station, and pay with their credit card or phone.
 The checkout process includes additional promotional material as well as information on home delivery, other services, and upcoming events.